GreptimeTeam/dashboard/README.md

 - Follow [getting started](https://docs.greptime.com/getting-started/overview) to create your table and insert some data
 - Run a `SELECT` query and check the result as table or chart

-### Docker
+## Docker

-If you are M1 chip users, we recommend using `docker-compose` to setup both greptimedb and dashboard in one docker container, see [instructions here](docker/README.md).
+If you are M1 chip Mac users, we recommend using `docker-compose` to setup both greptimedb and dashboard in one docker container, see [instructions here](docker/README.md).

 For other users, pre-built docker images are also available on docker hub.
 Make sure greptimedb is running on your host machine, then pull latest image